Wind (1992 film): Soundtrack

 The soundtrack is available on CD from BSX Records.
 The score was composed and conducted by Basil Poledouris and performed by the Hollywood Studio Symphony.
 Also included on the same CD is the Soundtrack to the 1981 television movie A Whale for the Killing, also composed by Poledouris.

 Reception

 Wind holds a 46% rating on Rotten Tomatoes, based on 13 reviews, and an average rating of 6/10.

+"I have always thought of the America’s Cup as an event where rich people in blue blazers sit around getting drunk and eating chowder, while weird-looking sailboats are manned by beach bums trying to make their aging millionaire skippers look good.
+“Wind,” a new movie about the America’s Cup races, does not altogether dispel my notion, but it places the focus out on the water instead of ashore, and it contains some of the most exciting sailing footage I can imagine."